jabauer1998/CompilerEmulationEnvironment/README.md

 Java - main language <br>
 Javafx - API to create the IDE <br>
 Icarus Verilog - Verilog Simulator used to run the code <br>
+GTKWAVE - Waveform Analysis tool

 # Features Completed
+Java -  Tool to automatically create testbenches and open GTKWave with the newly created test file